 Energy transition and rising energy prices

-energy solutions, associated transmission, distribution, and storage infrastructure, as well as the adoption of emerging low-carbon technologies such as biogas and green hydrogen.
-This could increase our operations, and rising energy prices.
+This could be driven by the deployment of renewable energy solutions, associated transmission, distribution, and storage infrastructure, as well as the adoption of green hydrogen.
+This could increase our operations, suppliers, and end-consumers' utility costs.